Rangi42/polishedcrystal/FAQ.md

 ### How do I evolve my Pokémon?

 * Ask Professor Elm!
-Give him a call with the Pokemon you have a question about in the lead slot in your party!
+Give him a call with the Pokémon you have a question about in the lead slot in your party!
 * Gen 1's trade evolutions now evolve by using the Linking Cord item.
 * Item trade evolutions (like Seadra into Kingdra while holding a Dragon Scale) now evolve when leveling up while holding the item.
 * Yanma, Tangela, and Piloswine evolve when leveling up while knowing AncientPower - a trip to the Move Relearner may prove useful here.